-During 2019, starting with the date of the previous annual report and until the date of this report, the Board of Directors adopted a number of 24 resolutions, in writing.
-These resolutions mainly regarded, amongst others, operational decisions (such as the appointment of the new Company's secretary, a new member and president of the Remuneration Committee, approval of financing agreements etc.), the approval of the quarterly, semester and annual financial statements and the approval of several financial agreements entered into by the Group companies, including the Company, the implementation of the multiple stock option plans and of the share buy-back program, the amendment of existing corporate policies and the approval of new ones, the approval of the registration and participation of the Company to the Hungarian auction for achieving the frequency use rights supporting the introduction of 5G and related to additional wireless broadband services in Hungary.
+During 2020, starting with the date of the previous annual report and until the date of this report, the Board of Directors adopted a number of 13 resolutions, in writing.
+These resolutions mainly regarded, amongst others, operational decisions such as confirmation of the title of CEO and reappointment of the members of the Audit Committee and Remmuneration Committee, the appointment of the new Company's secretary, the approval of the quarterly and annual financial statements, the approval of a financial agreement entered into by the Group companies, including the Company and the extension of the amount of an existing facility, the implementation of a stock option plan and the amendment of another, the approval of the Romanian Subsidiary to execute the Term Sheet for a pottentiall sale of its participation in Digi Hungary and the appointment of the Company's representatives to attend the General Ordinary Meeting of the Shareholders of Digi's Romanian subsidiary.
 With the few exceptional situations of particular objective conflict of interest, all Board of Directors decisions were adopted unanimously.

-The Board of Directors is advised and supported by the Senior Management Team. formed by individuals playing key roles for the Company's subsidiaries in Romania, Hungary, Spain and Italy, whom do not hold executive positions with the Company.
+The Board of Directors is advised and supported by the Senior Management Team, formed by individuals playing key roles for the Company's subsidiaries in Romania, Hungary, Spain and Italy, whom do not hold executive positions with the Company.
 The Senior Management Team is an operational decision-making body of the Company, which is responsible for operating performance of the business and making decisions on certain operational matters.
 The Senior Management Team comprises financial, accounting and legal specialists.
 The role of these specialists is to conduct the day-to-day operations and management of the Company, ensure compliance by the Company with applicable legal, financial, accounting, tax and any other relevant regulations, prepare the due filings and reporting incumbent on the Company, and advise the Board of Directors with respect to the daily operations during the Board of Director's decision-making process.
 The financial and legal members of the Senior Management Team with specific roles within the Company provide continuous support to the Audit Committee and have the duty to prepare and support the relationship and the meetings between the members of the Audit Committee and the external and internal auditors of the Company.